center-key/fetch-json/README.md

    statusText:  'INTERNAL SERVER ERROR',
    contentType: 'text/html; charset=utf-8',
    bodyText:    '<!doctype html><html lang=en><body>Server Error</body></html>',
+   data:        null,
 }
 ```
+Every response that is not JSON or is an HTTP error will be consistently formatted like the object above.&nbsp;
-With **fetch-json**, you know the response body will always be passed back to you as a simple
+With **fetch-json** you know the response will always be passed back to you as a consistent,
-object literal.
+simple object literal.

 ## H) Base Options
 Use `fetchJson.setBaseOptions()` to configure options to be used on future **fetchJson** requests.